SilvioWeging/kASA/README.md

 Another important thing here is the output.
 Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
 But because too much information isn't always nice, you can specify how much taxa shall be shown for each read and if the profile should be human readable.

+The per read error score ranges from -1 to 1.
+A 1 means that the best score deviates as far as possible from the optimal score, 0 means a perfect match and -1 means that the reverse complement also fits perfectly.
+In human readable format, only the error of the best score is printed.

 Note, that if you input a folder, file names are appended to your string given via `-p` or `-q`.
 If for example a folder contains two files named `example1.fq` and `example2.fasta` with `-p work/results/out_` as a parameter, then kASA will generate two output files named `out_example1.fq.csv` and `out_example2.fasta.csv`.

 If a read cannot be identified, the array "Matched taxa" in json format is empty, and "-" is printed in every column instead of taxa, names and scores in human readable format.

 ##### Necessary paramameters
 * `-p (--profile) <file>`: Path and name of the profile that is put out.
-* `-q (--rtt <file>)`: Path and name of the read ID to tax IDs output file.
+* `-q (--rtt) <file>`: Path and name of the read ID to tax IDs output file.
 If not given, a profile-only version of kASA will be used which is much faster!
 ##### Optional paramameters
 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
 Note, that the index must've been converted via the same alphabet to amino acids.
+* `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
+Default: Hardcoded translation table.
 * `-k <upper> <lower>`: Bounds for `k`, all `k`'s in between will be evaluated as well.
 If your intuition is more like `<lower> <upper>` then that's okay too.
 Default: 12 7.
 * `--kH <upper>`: Set only the upper bound
 * `--kL <lower>`: Set only the lower bound